Tirke/cup-plugin/README.md

 - Highlighting
 - Auto Completion for Symbols and keywords
-- Complete support of Java language in CUP files via language injection !
+- Complete support of Java language in CUP files via language injection (option to disable) !
 - Terminal and Non Terminal references, usages and rename

-This plugin is still in development.

 ## Building from sources